Sons by Gustav Möller: Our opinion of this Danish prison drama and the trailer

 With Sons, in theaters July 10, 2024, director Gustav Möller signs a stifling prison drama starring Sidse Babett Knudsen.

-Gustav Möller' s (The Guilty) latest feature, Sons, presented at the Berlinale and due in cinemas on July 10, 2024, is a stifling huis-clos in a Danish prison.
-The film follows Eva Hansen(Sidse Babett Knudsen, the unforgettable prime minister in the Borgen series), a prison guard fully committed to her job, when Mikkel(Sebastian Bull Sarning), a young man from her past, arrives at the prison.
-Eva asks for him to be transferred to the maximum-security ward, the most violent unit in the prison where the inmate has been incarcerated.
+Gustav Möller' s (The Guilty) latest feature, Sons, presented at the Berlinale and due in cinemas on July 10, 2024, is a stifling behind-the-scenes look at a Danish prison.
+The film follows Eva Hansen(Sidse Babett Knudsen, the unforgettable prime minister of the Borgen series), a prison guard fully committed to her job, when Mikkel(Sebastian Bull Sarning), a young man from her past, arrives at the prison.
+Eva asks to be transferred to the high-security section, the most violent part of the prison where the inmate has been incarcerated.

-From the outset, the film creates a palpable climate of tension, without us immediately understanding the reasons for Eva's disturbance.
+Right from the start, the film creates a palpable climate of tension, without us immediately understanding the reasons for Eva's turmoil.
 This is followed by long moments of solitude and Cornelian questioning (forgive or take revenge, go from victim to executioner?) that we share with this heroine in a Hitchcockian bun, filmed from behind in this maze of corridors that she also flies over, in all power and omniscience, thanks to the surveillance cameras.

-As the balance of power between the matron and the prisoner is reversed and the revenge becomes more intense, moral values are overturned - those of this empathetic little woman who crosses the red line, and those of the spectators too, ashamed to have found the first reprisals pleasurable before all this went too far.
+As the balance of power between the matron and the prisoner is reversed, and the vengeance becomes more intense, moral values are overturned - those of this empathetic little woman who crosses the red line, and those of the spectators too, ashamed to have found the first reprisals pleasurable before all this went too far.

-A face-to-face confrontation in several stages, involving glances, fists, then words, and all that nervousness that finally spews out of the walls, allowing us to breathe away from this suffocating prison, over-framed in every direction by bars and safety glass bubbles, in an image format as square as a cell.
+A face-to-face confrontation in several stages, involving glances, fists, words and all that nervousness that finally spews out of the walls, allowing us to breathe away from this suffocating prison, over-framed in every direction by bars and safety glass bubbles, in an image format as square as a cell.

-After The Guilty, which sequestered us in a police station, Gustav Möller once again uses (quasi-) huis-clos to put the viewer to the test, leaving him or her emotionally and morally bereft, especially when faced with the stark observation: "We can't save them all" .
+After The Guilty, which sequestered us in a police station, Gustav Möller once again uses the (almost) closed-door setting to put the viewer through the wringer, leaving him emotionally and morally bereft, especially when faced with the stark observation that "we can't save them all".

 The trailer for Gustav Möller's Sons:

-Découvrez les salles de cinéma virtuelles de la 25e HeureDécouvrez les salles de cinéma virtuelles de la 25e HeureDécouvrez les salles de cinéma virtuelles de la 25e HeureDécouvrez les salles de cinéma virtuelles de la 25e Heure May 2024 cinema releases: list of films in cinemas and opening times near you
+Découvrez les salles de cinéma virtuelles de la 25e HeureDécouvrez les salles de cinéma virtuelles de la 25e HeureDécouvrez les salles de cinéma virtuelles de la 25e HeureDécouvrez les salles de cinéma virtuelles de la 25e Heure May 2025 cinema releases: Films and times near you

 Cinéma : les drames à voir en ce moment en salles et à venirCinéma : les drames à voir en ce moment en salles et à venirCinéma : les drames à voir en ce moment en salles et à venirCinéma : les drames à voir en ce moment en salles et à venir Cinema: dramas and thrillers currently showing in cinemas and coming soon